kstenerud/concise-encoding/ce-structure.md

 ### Reference

-A reference is a **non-referring**, **visible** pseudo-object that acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
+A reference acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
 This could be useful for repeating or cyclic data.

-Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid - provided the referenced object exists).
+References can take one of two forms:

-A reference is followed by either a [marker ID](#marker-id) or a [resource identifier](#resource-identifier).
+ * Local reference, where the reference is to an object marked by a [marker ID](#marker) elsewhere in the current document.
+ * Remote reference, where the reference is a [resource ID](#resource-id) that points to another document or to a [marker ID](#marker) in another document.

 #### Rules

  * Recursive references are allowed.
- * References may refer to objects marked later in the document (forward references).
+ * References **CAN** refer to objects [marked](#marker) later in the document (forward references).
- * A reference with a [local marker ID](#marker-id) must refer to another object marked elsewhere in the same document (local reference).
- * A reference used as a map key must refer to a [keyable type](#keyable-types).
+ * A reference used as a map key **MUST** refer to a [keyable type](#keyable-types).
- * A resource identifier reference must not be used as a map key (because there's no way to know if it refers to a keyable type without following the reference).
+ * A resource identifier reference **MUST NOT** be used as a map key (because there's no way to know if it refers to a keyable type without following the reference).
- * A resource identifier reference must point to:
+ * A resource identifier reference **MUST** point to either:
    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
-   - A marker ID inside another CBE or CTE document, using the fragment section of the resource identifier as an ID
+   - A marker ID inside another CBE or CTE document, using the fragment section of the resource identifier as the local marker ID

-**Note**: Implementations should define security rules for following resource identifier references; blindly following an unknown resource identifier is dangerous.
+A decoder **MUST NOT** automatically follow resource ID references because they pose a security risk.
+Applications **SHOULD** define security rules for following resource identifier references.

 **Example**:
 ```cte